 Sear the scallops for about 2 minutes on the first side, then add a small pat of butter to the pan while the other side finishes cooking, to flavor the scallops:

-And that’s it!
-They’re ready to serve.
-I like to serve it with something light, like a salad.
-Enjoy!
+I like serving them with something light, like a salad.

 - 1/2 lb dry sea scallops

-- 1 tbsp grapeseed oil (or other high smoke point oil)
+- 1 tbsp avocado oil or other high smoke point oil

 - 2 tbsp butter